-The optimal southern road trip route takes you from San Diego on the Pacific coast to Miami on the Atlantic coast.
-It takes you across a continent and it does so as the cross country road trip route that’s located furthest south.
-Here you almost never have to freeze, no matter what time of the year you travel.
+The optimal southern road trip takes you the southern route from San Diego on the Pacific coast to Miami on the Atlantic coast.
+It takes you across a continent, and it does so as the cross-country road trip route that’s located furthest south.
+When you drive the optimal southern road trip across the USA, you most certainly never have to freeze, no matter what time of the year you travel.

-A. The southern road trip starts in San Diego, California
+1. San Diego, California – The southern road trip starts

 Sunny San Diego lies magnificently on the Californian coast.
 It’s not called America’s Finest City for nothing.
 Great weather around the year creates the laid-back atmosphere that you appreciate especially at the start or end of a big trip.

 Grasp the opportunity and say hello to the beach bum in you and visit one of San Diego’s beaches.
 But head over to Balboa Park before that tan gets the best of you.

 Find you favourite beach in San Diego

 As San Diego has a long shoreline along the Californian coast it’s not hard to find a great beach to spend the day on when you’re about to start the southern road trip cross country.
 A favorite beach is Coronado Beach where scenes in the classic movie “Some Like It Hot” with Marilyn Monroe were filmed.

 But there are many other great options if you don’t want to walk in the footsteps of Marilyn.
 To only name a few, other good options are Pacific Beach, Mission Beach, Imperial Beach, Ocean Beach, Moonlight Beach, Del Mar City Beach and Jolla Shores.
 So find that beach bum in you and spend some relaxing time at the Pacific Ocean before the great southern road trip adventure starts.

 Check out what Balboa Park is all about